rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 ---
 permalink: common-network-troubleshooting-tools/
-audit_date: '2016-10-11'
+audit_date: '2018-04-13'
 title: Common network troubleshooting tools
 type: article
 created_date: '2016-10-03'
 created_by: Nate Archer
-last_modified_date: '2016-10-11'
+last_modified_date: '2018-04-13'
-last_modified_by: Nate Archer
+last_modified_by: Cat Lookabaugh
 product: Cloud Networks
 product_url: cloud-networks
 ---

-This article describes common networking tools that can help you to identify network connectivity issues for your server or website.
-Some of these tools are installed on your system by default, and some require installation.
+This article describes common networking tools that can help you identify network connectivity issues for your server or website.
+Some of these tools are installed on your system by default and some require installation.

-### Tools installed by default
+### Common tools installed by default for Windows, Mac, and Linux

 The following tools are installed on all Windows, Mac, and Linux operating systems and servers by default.

 #### Ping

-Ping is a computer network administration utility that you can use to test how reachable a host is on an IP network.
-It also measures the amount of time that messages (or `packets`) take to travel from the origin host to a destination computer and back.
+Ping is a computer network administration utility that you can use to test how reachable a host is on an Internet Protocol (IP) network.
+Ping also measures the amount of time that messages (or `packets`) take to travel from the origin host to a destination computer and back.

 Ping commands require no flags to test.
-Enter the `ping` command followed by the URL or IP addresses of the website or server you are testing.
+Enter the `ping` command followed by the Universal Resource Locator (URL) or IP addresses of the website or server that you are testing.
 You can find the IP address in the **Servers** section of the [Cloud Control Panel](https://mycloud.rackspace.com/).
+The following example uses the URL:

     ping google.com

 **Successful ping response**

-If the `ping` command indicates that an equal number of `packets` were transmitted and received, and shows a response time of under 100 ms in the US and under 200 ms outside of the US, no networking issues exist.
+If the `ping` command indicates that an equal number of packets were transmitted and received and shows a response time of under 100 ms in the US and under 200 ms outside of the US, no networking issues exist.
 The following example shows a successful response:

     $ ping google.com
     PING google.com (216.58.218.238) 56(84) bytes of data.